 III E 6.
 For Cause: Unsatisfactory Performance

 Indefinite research faculty compensated by extramural grant funding may be terminated if their performance is deemed unsatisfactory by the principal investigator of the research grant or contract to which their salary is charged.
-Indefinite faculty have access to advice from the Office for Equal Opportunity, the University Ombudsman, and the Faculty Status Committee.
+Indefinite faculty have access to advice from the Compliance & Civil Rights (CCR), the University Ombudsman, and the Faculty Status Committee.

 III F. Retirement